GeorgiosIoannouCoder/interpretable-missense-classification/REPRODUCE.md

 # Reproduction guide

-This file accompanies the *Comparing Interpretable Sequence Features and Protein Language Models for Missense Variant Classification* final project (Spring 2026 AI in Genomics).
+This file accompanies the *Comparing Interpretable Sequence Features and Protein Language Models for Missense Variant Classification* project.

 ## 1. Environment